6 transfer credits in a variety of subjects

 If you are interested in attending ACG’s Summer II session from 25 June – 28 July, please contact Annia

 Course and Credit Options

 6 credits in a variety of disciplines, including Communications, Computer Science, Business, Economics, Mathematics, Psychology, and the sciences.
-We are still confirming the VCU faculty who will be teaching at ACG this summer; please check back in the coming weeks for the full listing.
+The following VCU faculty plan to teach coursework at ACG during the Summer I session: